DouglasFreshHabian/D00rb3ll/README.md

 ```
 ## Basic Analysis of the Firmware Filesystem: 🗃🕵️

+## Contributing & Collaboration

+This is an open project, and I welcome contributions and feedback from the community.
+If you have insights, improvements, or additional findings related to the firmware, please feel free to submit issues or pull requests.

+## Ongoing Reverse Engineering Efforts

+As I continue to reverse engineer the firmware, I will document my findings and methodologies here.

+## Feedback & Questions

+Your thoughts, questions, and feedback are greatly appreciated!
+Feel free to open an issue or leave a comment.
+Let’s collaborate and make this project even better.

+Thank you for checking out ***D00rb3ll***.
+Stay tuned for future updates, and happy reverse engineering!

 ### If you have not done so already, please head over to the channel and hit that subscribe button to show some support.
 Thank you!!!

 ## 👍 [https://www.youtube.com/@DouglasHabian-tq5ck](https://www.youtube.com/@DouglasHabian-tq5ck)